MILLION-DOLLAR URLS: The most expensive domain names of all time

 Year sold: 2009

-Rick Schwartz sold Candy.com to G&J Holdings for a sweet $3 million in 2009.
+Rick Schwartz sold Candy.com to G&J Holdings for a sweet $US3 million in 2009.

 G&J Holdings is owned by Greg Balestrieri and Joe Melville, cousins who grew up working in their family-owned candy company.
 They wanted to create easy access to sugary sweets online, so they made a big bet on the simple domain.